Max Frisch: Image vs. identity

 Real personal identity stands in stark contrast to this simplistic image.
-For Frisch, each person possesses a unique Individualism, justified from the inner being, and which needs to be expressed and realized.
+For Frisch, each person possesses a unique individuality, justified from the inner being, and which needs to be expressed and realized.
 To be effective it can operate only through the individual's life, or else the individual self will be incomplete.
-The process of self acceptance and the subsequent self-actualization constitute a liberating act of choice: "The differentiating human worth of a person, it seems to me, is Choice".
-The "selection of self" involves not a one-time action, but a continuing truth that the "real myself" must repeatedly recognize and activate, behind the simplistic images.
+The process of self acceptance and the subsequent self-actualization constitute a liberating act of choice: "The differentiating human worth of a person, it seems to me, is choice".
+The "selection of self" involves not a one-off action, but a continuing truth that the "real myself" must repeatedly recognize and activate, behind the simplistic images.
 The fear that the individual "myself" may be overlooked and the life thereby missed, was already a central theme in Frisch's early works.
 A failure in the "selection of self" was likely to result in alienation of the self both from itself and from the human world more generally.
 Only within the limited span of an individual human life can personal existence find a fulfilment that can exclude the individual from the endless immutability of death.
 In I'm Not Stiller Frisch set out a criterion for a fulfilled life as being "that an individual be identical with himself.
 Otherwise he has never really existed".